GregOriol/MoLiWeGa/README.md

 * https://github.com/kreuzerkrieg/LUAJunk/blob/41724b2c101dfc45a50ea39ee93d7359197aad19/LightRoom/KreuzerkriegHTML.lrwebengine/galleryInfo.lrweb

 # Work in progress
-* only the "table" layout is currently implemented; other layouts like "columns" and "masonry" will be implemented later
+* only the table layout is currently implemented; other layouts like columns and masonry may be implemented later